Nassau Lawyer: Article Submission Guidelines

 1. Case names should be italicized and not underlined.

-2. Cite to official reporters only, unless cite is not yet available, in which case cite to slip opinion or regional reporter in that order.
+2. Cite to official reporters only, unless cite is not yet available, in which case cite to slip opinion, regional reporter, or Westlaw/Lexis citation (in that order).

 B. New York Cases